Join our Union Today! Contact Us!

 Brian Rigby -- President/Apprenticeship Coordinator (406) 498-8877

 Ironworkers local #732 has a new attitude.
 As never before in history, we are opening our door to recruit and welcome new members through active organizing.
 To bring union work, wages, and benefits to ironworkers requires all of us, union, and non-union to know our rights and be willing to take action to exercise them.
 Only then will we be able to win power for all construction workers, our families, and communities.
 The union handbook describes the advantages of being union, spells out good wages, benefits, and training opportunities that building trades members have struggled to achieve.
 When you contact trained organizers at the Ironworkers, we will work with you and your co-workers to unionize your employer so that you can become union members.
 We will help you learn about your rights to overtime pay and safer job sites.
 We can help expose unscrupulous contractors who exploit or cheat workers and their customers.
-We believe that the construction work in Idaho should work for all of us.
+We believe that the construction work in Idaho and Montana should work for all of us.
 Together we can build a secure future for all construction workers that includes good wages, benefits, and working conditions.

 What Is A Union?